Cathy Ross (missiologist): Biography

-Born in New Zealand, Rose graduated from the University of Auckland in 1983.
+Born in New Zealand, Ross graduated from the University of Auckland in 1983.
 She worked for a time as a teacher of French and German.
 In 1991, she went to the Democratic Republic of the Congo (then known as Zaire), as a mission partner with the New Zealand Church Mission Society.
 She also served in Uganda and Rwanda.

 In the late 1990s, she studied at the Melbourne College of Divinity, where she completed a Bachelor of Divinity degree in 1998.
 She earned a Ph.D. from the University of Auckland in 2004.
 She has taught at the Bible College of New Zealand.

 Ross moved to England to work with the Church Mission Society in 2005.
 She was the head for CMS's mission exchange and the scholarship program.
 She also held an appointment as Tutor of Contextual Theology at Ripon College Cuddesdon.

 In August 2008, Ross became the general secretary of the International Association of Mission Studies.
-She led the organization for eight years, stepping down in 2016.
+She led the organisation for eight years, stepping down in 2016.

 She was installed as canon theologian at Leicester Cathedral in 2018.
-In May 2019, Ross was selected to lead Church Mission Society's Pioneer Mission Leadership Training program in Oxford.
+In May 2019, Ross was selected to lead Church Mission Society's Pioneer Mission Leadership Training programme in Oxford.

 Works

 Ross has written on pioneer women's mission work.
 She authored a book examining the lives of four women who engaged in mission with their husbands in New Zealand in the 1800s.
 The book, entitled Women with a Mission: Rediscovering Missionary Wives in Early New Zealand, was published in 2006.
 The women featured in the book are Charlotte Brown, Elizabeth Colenso, Kate Hadfield, and Anne Wilson.

 In 2008, Ross co-edited, with Andrew Walls, a collection of essays on missiology, entitled Mission in the Twenty-First Century: Exploring the Five Marks of Global Mission.

 She also edited a collection of essays by Anglicans involved in mission who had attended the centenary celebration of the 1910 World Missionary Conference, held in Edinburgh, Scotland, in June 2010.
 The publication was entitled Life-Widening Mission: Global Anglican Perspectives.
 The book was published as part of a series by Regnum Press, about the Edinburgh 2010 gathering.
 Rowan Williams, the Archbishop of Canterbury, wrote the foreword to the collection.
-In the preface, Ross noted that her mother passed away in New Zealand, while she was attending a workshop for the project in Toronto, in August 2011.
+In the preface, Ross noted that her mother died in New Zealand, while she was attending a workshop for the project in Toronto, in August 2011.